qingyunqu/MNN/tools/train/benchmark/README.md

 First of all, you need to configure the MNN environment, which can refer to [MNN Instruction](https://www.yuque.com/mnn/cn/build_android).

 Whether your device is root or not, you need to push the related dataset to your device before testing.
-And put the downloaded datasets in the same directory (Dataset can be downloaded from ??).
+And put the downloaded datasets in the same directory (Dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1IB1-NJgzHSEb7ucgJzM2Gj8QzxpYAjGy?usp=sharing)).

 ```
 ./data_prepare.sh /path/to/data/root